Sportacus: History of the character

 Sportacus 10 was a boy in LazyTown, named Alex.
-His adversary was another boy named Robbie which teased him.
+His adversary was another boy named Robbie, who teased him.
 Sportacus 9 came along and convinced the kids to exercise and gave Alex the Sportacus 10 costume.
 Robbie later became Robbie Rotten and remained the adversary of Sportacus 10.

 In the original Icelandic play on which the television series was based, Áfram Latibær!
 (Go LazyTown!) in 1996, Sportacus was an elf called Íþróttaálfurinn (The Athletic Elf) who possessed magical powers and wore a navy-blue tunic, baggy green trousers, and a large burnt umber hat.
 He also had a large, thick, blond moustache and goatee beard.
 Sportacus is called Íþróttaálfurinn in all of his Icelandic language appearances, including the Icelandic dub of the TV series.

 In the second play, Glanni Glæpur í Latabæ (Robbie Rotten in LazyTown), Sportacus became more similar to his current version.
 He traveled around in a hot air balloon and wore a brown-and-yellow version of his current outfit, albeit with a larger, looser hat and sculpted chest piece.

 In the TV show, Sportacus wore a blue and white tracksuit, a blue vest, a blue stocking cap with a thick white stripe and thin black stripe on it, light blue goggles, deep blue boots with red, black and white stripes running down them, blue metal bracers on his arms, and a black pointed mustache.
+His hat, also known as a "skotthúfa" in Icelandic, is an aspect of Iceland's national dress.
 He also travelled around in an airship.